/

 Answer Explanation

-• Q #3: Which part of the respiratory system is responsible for regulating breathing rate and depth?
+• Q #3: Which of the following is responsible for carrying amino acids to ribosomes during protein synthesis?

 Answer Explanation